Ahmadtarek20/E-vision-task/README.md

 #  How to work ?
 Asp.net core  ==> runtime
+Microsoft SQL Server  instace
-SQL Server  from database to connection data run the coomand database name is EVisionTask uppdat database
+Need to be changed  ConnectionStrings in app seting to your SQL Server  instace run the coomand uppdat database  in project E-vision-task and run Appliciton